chicosantos2000/Geometric-Figures-Calculator/README.md

 # Geometric-Figures-Calculator
-Calculator on webpage that can calculate geometric figures area, perimeter or both
+Calculator on webpage that can calculate geometric figures area, perimeter or both.
+Made with JavaScript, Java(OOP), HTML, CSS and Few Objects from BOOSTRAP Library